Michelangelo and the Medici: Leo X

 After a delay of three years, the project was abruptly cancelled.
 The basilica lacks a façade to this day, and the reason for this cancellation remains a mystery to historians.
 However, it is still adorned by many people today.

-The New Sacristy of the Medici Chapel of San Lorenzo is the best example of the integration of the artist's sculptural and architectural vision since Michelangelo created both the major sculptures as well as the interior plan.
+The Medici Chapel at San Lorenzo is the best example of the integration of the artist's sculptural and architectural vision since Michelangelo created both the major sculptures as well as the interior plan.

 Ironically, the most prominent tombs are those of two rather obscure Medici who died young, a son and grandson of Lorenzo il Magnifico.
 Lorenzo himself is buried in an unfinished and comparatively unimpressive tomb on one of the side walls of the chapel, not given a free-standing monument, as originally intended.
 Instead of returning to Rome, Michelangelo remained in Florence and agreed to continue the construction of the Medici Chapel.
 The Medici Chapel has monuments in it dedicated to certain members of the Medici family.
 Michelangelo never finished it, so his pupils later completed it.
 Lorenzo il Magnifico was buried at the entrance wall of the Medici Chapel.
-Sculptures of the "Madonna and Child" and the Medici patron Saints Cosmas and Damian were set over his burial.
-The Madonna and Child was Michelangelo's own work.
-The concealed corridor with wall drawings of Michelangelo under the New Sacristy discovered in 1976.
+Sculptures of the Madonna and Child and the Medici patron saints Cosmas and Damian were set over his sepulchre; of these the Medici Madonna was Michelangelo's own work.
+The concealed corridor with wall drawings of Michelangelo under the New Sacristy were discovered in 1976.